 See the video link below for a brief overview of the Wolf Gourmet appliances:

-Wolf Gourmet appliances currently have three main products, a countertop oven, two blender models, and two toaster models.
-Wolf has also just added a slow cooker, a coffee maker, a griddle, and even a stand mixer.
+Wolf Gourmet has since added a slow cooker, a coffee maker reviewed here, a griddle, a stand mixer, and even an electric kettle to its small appliance product line.
+Wolf Gourmet also has kitchen knife sets and cookware.
 You can see our detailed review of both Wolf blender models here.

 If you appreciate Wolf’s obsession with quality, you have to realize that none of these products are what you’d find in a typical appliance store.